My name is Bob Young, and I am an avid winter sports enthusiast living on the south shore of Long Island, NY.

 I thought, “Why not do the 5K on sandshoes?“ What a great way to promote snowshoeing while raising money to preserve the same nature that is the backdrop of our sport.

-We will be posting pictures afterward of our progress.
 Just the other day, while scouting the route, I was fortunate to see a pair of American Oystercatchers nesting on the shoreline.
 I have lived on Long Island for sixty-two years and never seen one.

 So if you would like to make a tax-deductible contribution to our 5K Sandshoeing for Nature fundraiser for the World Wildlife Fund (WWF), please click this link: